csgames/comp-2017-cscoins/README.md

 ### Message Signature

 We are using RSA digital signature protocol according to PKCS#1 v1.5.
 Some messages required a signature to validate that the client is the owner of the wallet.
 Usually, the signed contents are the arguments of the command, joined together by a comma (`,`).
+After, the contents in hashed using SHA256, and you sign the digest generated.
 A signature is always represented in a stringified hexadecimal format.
 The Central Authority server will validate the signature against the registered public key by the client.

 ### Communication with the Central Authority